Edexcel Psychology For A Level

 • Cognitive Psychology: This explores the mental processes involved in perception, memory, and thinking.
 Topics include memory models, cognitive biases, and problem-solving strategies.

-• Biological Psychology: This area delves into the biological basis of behavior, examining the nervous system, hormones, and genetics.
+• Biological Psychology: This area looks at the biological basis of behavior, examining the nervous system, hormones, and genetics.
 You'll explore topics such as neurotransmitters, localization of function in the brain, and the genetic basis of behavior.

 • Developmental Psychology: This focuses on the changes in human behavior throughout the lifespan, from infancy to old age.
 Key topics include attachment, cognitive development, and social development.